-16. The Governing Body may elect to Honorary Research Fellowships persons who in their opinion are likely to do valuable research in some branch of learning.
+17. The Governing Body may elect to Honorary Research Fellowships persons who in their opinion are likely to do valuable research in some branch of learning.
 An Honorary Research Fellow shall not receive any pecuniary emolument as a Fellow, but may enjoy such other privileges and advantages as the Governing Body in each case shall from time to time determine.
+The duration of the Honorary Research Fellowship shall be determined in each case by the Governing Body, at the time of election.